mzlll/mzlll.github.io/_posts/2020-05-21-this-is-yamt.md

 layout: post
 categories: [Typography, Markdown, Tips]
 image: /assets/img/logo.jpg
-description: "Welcome to YAMT - Yet Another Minimal Theme."
+description: "Welcome to YAMT - Yet Another Moment in Time."
 ---

-Welcome to YAMT - Yet Another Minimal Theme.
+Welcome to YAMT - Yet Another Moment in Time.
 YAMT is a minimal Jekyll theme focused on simplicity and ease-of-use.
 It has great modularity, allowing you to easily decide what you actually want on your website.

 * hello
 {:toc}